Using Contracted Solution Graphs for Solving Reconfiguration Problems: Introduction

-Many well-studied {\sc $\SSS$-Reachability} problems (including {\sc $\C_k$-Reachability} for an appropriate constant $k$) are in fact PSPACE-complete already for graphs of bounded bandwidth~\cite{MNRW14,WrochnaArxiv}, and therefore also for graphs of bounded treewidth.
-Recently, the PSPACE-completeness results from~\cite{MNRW14,WrochnaArxiv} were strengthened to hold even for planar graphs of bounded bandwidth and low maximum degree~\cite{Za15}.
-Hence we cannot hope to obtain polynomial time algorithms for graphs of treewidth $w$, for every constant $w$, and certainly not fixed parameter tractable (FPT) algorithms parameterized by $w$, although such results are common when working with decision problems that are only NP-complete instead of PSPACE-complete (see~\cite{Ni06} for more background on parameterized complexity).
-One way to cope with this problem is to restrict the problem even further.
-For instance, in a number of recent papers~\cite{BMNR14,JKKPP14,KMM11,MNPR15,MNR14,MNRSS13} the {\it length-bounded} version of the {\sc $\SSS$-Reachability} problem was studied, that is the problem of finding a path of length at most~$\ell$ in the solution graph between two given solutions, in particular with an aim to determine fixed-parameter tractability (observe that the length of a path between two solutions is a natural parameter).
-For instance, although {\sc $\C_k$-Reachability} is PSPACE-complete for $k\ge 4$, the length-bounded version is FPT when parameterized by the length $\ell$~\cite{BMNR14,JKKPP14} (in addition, it is polynomial-time solvable for $k\le 3$~\cite{JKKPP14}).
-In this restricted context, other dynamic programming algorithms over tree decompositions for reconfiguration problems are known: in~\cite{MNRW14} FPT algorithms are given for various length-bounded reachability problems, parameterized by both the treewidth and the length bound $\ell$.
-In~\cite{LMPRS15}, FPT algorithms are given for the reachability versions of different token reconfiguration problems for graphs of bounded degeneracy (and thus for bounded treewidth), when parameterized by the number of tokens.
+One way to cope with the above problem is to restrict the problem even further.
+For instance, in a number of recent papers~\cite{BMNR14,HIZ18,JKKPP16,KMM12,MNPR17,MNRS18,MNRSS17} the {\it length-bounded} version of the {\sc $\SSS$-Reachability} problem was studied.
+This is the problem of finding a path of length at most~$\ell$ in the solution graph between two given solutions.
+Taking the length~$\ell$ of a path between two solutions as a natural parameter, a particular aim of these papers was to determine fixed-parameter tractability.
+For instance, although {\sc $\C_k$-Reachability} is PSPACE-complete for $k\ge 4$, the length-bounded version is FPT when parameterized by the length~$\ell$~\cite{BMNR14,JKKPP16} (for $k\leq 3$, the length-bounded version is even polynomial-time solvable~\cite{JKKPP16}).
+In this restricted context, dynamic programming algorithms over tree decompositions for reconfiguration problems are more common.
+For instance, in~\cite{MNRW14} FPT algorithms are given for various length-bounded reachability problems, parameterized by both the treewidth and the length~$\ell$.
+To give another example, in~\cite{LMPRS18} FPT algorithms are given for the reachability versions of different token reconfiguration problems for graphs of bounded degeneracy (and thus for bounded treewidth), when parameterized by the number of tokens.

-Since we wish to solve {\sc $\SSS$-Reachability} problems in general, we choose a different approach, and present a generally applicable method.
-However, because of the aforementioned PSPACE-completeness, we can obviously not guarantee that it terminates in polynomial time for all instances.
-Nevertheless, one can identify restricted instance classes for which it does yield polynomial time algorithms, as illustrated by our new application and the two other examples~\cite{Bo12,HIZ14}.
-Moreover, our initial computational studies indicate that this method, with a few additions, performs well in practice for various instances of reconfiguration problems, for which the theoretical complexity status is not yet resolved.
-This will be reported in a subsequent paper, for which the current paper provides~the~basis.